dmattp/bang/README.md

 ## Iteration

 In the functional world, iteration is usually introduced as recursion.
-One thing I didn't say earlier about the "def" keyword is that by sticking the function name up front, we have a way to identify ourself inside the function body, which allows the function to recurse.
+The "def" keyword introduced earlier gives a function a way to identify itself within the function body, allowing for recursion.
+The conditional operator, ?, can be used to specify the termination condition for recursion.
+Also, because Bang! provieds first class functions we can write higher order functions to implement iterating new constructs in bang itself without the need for additional syntax in the core language.

-So with the magic of first class lexically scoped functions and the "Conditionally Apply" operator (?) we can implement a higher order function that does something N times, like so:
+Here is a higher order function that does something N times:

-       def :times remaining = { fun! doSomething =
+    def :times = { swap! as do-something def! :innerLoop remain = {
-         doSomething!
-         fun= doSomething remaining 1 - times!; remaining 1 >?
+          do-something!
+          remain 1 > ? remain 1 - innerLoop!
         }
+    }

-And it can be used like this:
+Which can be used like this:

        def :say-hello "Hello World!" print!;

        say-hello 20 times!

-When the "times" function is called, it invokes the supplied "do something" function, then calls itself again with the number of repetitions decremented by 1.
+When the "times" function is called, it invokes the supplied "do something" function, then calls itself again with the number of remaining iterations decremented by 1.
 It repeats this as long as the number of times remaining is greater than 1.

-In the long run, bang will include libraries with some standard iteration functions like "times" and "range" that will iterate a number of times or over a range of values.
-Much of the time that iteration is used in an imperative language, you probably should prefer a higher-order (like map or fold).
-But if something like "times" or "range" doesn't cut it you can always buckle down and write a recursive function.
+Bang includes libraries with some standard iteration functions like "times" and "range" to iterate a number of times or over a range of values.
+Much of the time that iteration would be used in an imperative language a higher order function such as map or fold ought to be preferred as more idiomatic.
+And where neither that nor something like "times" or "range" fits well you can always buckle down and write a recursive function.

 In many imperative languages you have to worry about recursive functions overflowing the stack.
 Bang! employs tail call optimization to prevent stack frames from accumulating when recursion is employed as long as there is no work that remains to be done after the recursive invocation.